nguyentran0212/stack-starter/README.md

 ## Installation

 We use `pipx` to make the `stack-starter` utility available in terminal without modifying the python packages at the system level.
+Use the following instructions for installing and updating.

-### macOS
+### macOS and GNU/Linux systems

 1. Install `pipx` if you haven't already: